-- 1. If a current registered player forges, another current registered players name and plays as this person, both the player playing as the absent individual and the absent individual will be suspended 2 games for the first infraction and will be subject to a disciplinary hearing after this, both team reps will also receive a 1 game suspension.
-If individual cant be identified the team rep will serve the 2 game suspension, in addition to their 1 game suspension - 2.
-If a non- registered player forges the signature and plays as a current registered player, the following will occur - -Current registered player will be suspended 1 game - -Both team reps will be suspended 4 games, if the non registered player is identified, this suspension will be reduced to 2 games each, and the non registered player will be suspended from the league for 1 year, from the date of the offence - Subsequent infractions are subject to a disciplinary hearing after this. - 3.
-Any team caught using players under the age of 18, players suspended in other leagues---both team reps will be suspended 1 game and the game will be forfeited
+1. If a current registered player forges, another current registered players name and plays as this person, both the player playing as the absent individual and the absent individual will be suspended 3 games for the first infraction and will be subject to a disciplinary hearing after this, both team reps will also receive a 3 game suspension.
+If individual cant be identified the team rep will serve the 3 game suspension, in addition to their 3 game suspension

+2. If a non- registered player forges the signature and plays as a current registered player, the following will occur

+-Current registered player will be suspended 3 game

+-Both team reps will be suspended 5 games, and the non registered player will be suspended from the league for 1 year, from the date of the offence

+Subsequent infractions are subject to a disciplinary hearing after this.

+3. Any team caught using players under the age of 18, players suspended in other leagues---both team reps will be suspended 1 game and the game will be forfeited